LearnEarnFun/Pega-Interview-Concepts/Application Architecture.md

 In the operator rule form, we need to define the operator locale.
 If the operator locale field is blank, then the system uses the browser locale.

 Locale is useful in displaying the dates, currencies, and the locale specific field values in the application.

+## How is the estimation works as part of the PEGA Application?

+Sizing wizard provides the way to do the project estimations.
+It is navigated throuugh Designer Studio -> Application -> Tools -> Sizing.
+Sizing is done at the applicaiton level with the respective project methodology.
+The project methodology includes "Scrum" and "Iterative Waterfall".

+__Scrum Methodology__: Provides the list of tasks that are getting planned for each sprint.